 It has been linked to parvovirus and to a long-term presence of Staphylococcus aureus (S. aureus) in the nasal passage.

 Diagnosis can be difficult, because a patient may have no symptoms in the early stages, or symptoms may be nonspecific.
-It can take from 2 to 20 months to reach a diagnosis, in primary care.
+It can take from

 A doctor may suspect GPA if a patient has had relevant, unexplained symptoms for an extended period.